Camille Harris is a composer, performer and playwright born in Boulder, CO and based in Brooklyn, NY.

-A "silly jazz" singer and pianist, Camille has released four albums: Where I Go, Silly Jazz, Beneath the Moon, and Baby on the Subway (available on all streaming services).
+Camille has released five albums: Where I Go, Silly Jazz, Beneath the Moon, Three Loves: The Acoustic Session and Baby on the Subway (available on all streaming services).

 Her cover of the Standard "The Nearness of You," recorded with pianist David Linard has more than 1.4 million streams and is featured on multiple Spotify editorial playlists.

 Her project, The Silly Jazz Band released a critically acclaimed children's album, Baby on the Subway, which won both the Parents' Choice Awards and the Tillywig Toy Awards.
 Its title track was featured in IFC/College Humor's Comedy Music Hall of Fame.
 The Silly Jazz Band has performed with the Brooklyn Public Library’s “Stomp Clap and Sing” program for five years and has enjoyed three residencies at the Park Slope Library.